 How do I get a graduate job in logistics and transport?

-Logistics, transport and supply chain is all about moving people, goods and services around as efficiently and safely as possible.
-It can also include the sourcing, purchasing and procurement of services or materials.
 There are loads of different graduate roles available but the competition can be fierce: among a group of graduate employers surveyed in 2016, transport and logistics companies had the highest number of applications per vacancy (greater competition than for graduate vacancies at investment banks and IT and telecoms businesses).* Discover the essentials of how to get a graduate job in the sector.
-You may also be interested in:
+You may also want to:

-- Getting the basics on logistics and supply chain careers.
+- get the basics on logistics and supply chain careers.

-- Finding out what graduate careers in transport involve.
+- find out what graduate careers in transport involve.

 Who employs graduates in logistics, transport and supply chain?